Rodrigodd/Rodrigodd.github.io/_posts/2022-12-23-bf_compiler-part4.md

     I cleared it anyway, because it will be useful when we port this compiler to Windows.

-Note that we are allocation a relative large value, 30000 bytes, but modern desktop systems have at least 1 MiB of reserved space for the stack, so that should not be as problem.
+Note that we are allocating a relatively large value, 30000 bytes, but modern desktop systems have at least 1 MiB of reserved space for the stack, so that should not be a problem.

 Another change is that we can no longer finish our program with a `ret`, because there is no one to return to.
 So we replace it with a `exit` syscall.